irom-lab/daqhats/README.md

 specifications for that device.

 ## Prerequisites
-- Raspbian or Raspbian Lite image (may work with other Raspberry Pi operating systems)
+- Raspbian, Raspbian Lite, or 64-bit Ubuntu Server 20.04 LTS for raspberry pi 4B+ image (may work with other Raspberry Pi operating systems)
 - Raspberry Pi with 40-pin GPIO header
 - C, C++, Python 2.7 or Python 3.4

 ## Raspberry Pi Configuration
 Follow the instructions at https://www.raspberrypi.org/help/ for setting up a Raspberry Pi.

+The 64-bit Ubuntu Server 20.04 LTS for raspberry pi 4B+ image can be installed following the instructions at https://ubuntu.com/download/raspberry-pi

 ## Install Instructions
 1. Power off the Raspberry Pi and attach one or more DAQ HAT boards, using unique